New Study Uncovers Genes That Could Predict When Menopause Hits

-A groundbreaking study has uncovered four genes that play crucial roles in determining the timing of menopause, providing valuable insights into the connection between menopause onset and cancer risk.
-Published in Nature and funded by the Medical Research Council (MRC) and Wellcome, the research reveals that women with certain genetic variants experience menopause between two and five years earlier than average.
+A groundbreaking new study has identified four genes that control the timing of menopause, shedding light on how the menopause clock links to cancer risk.
+The research, published in Nature, found that certain genetic variants cause women to experience menopause up to five years earlier than average.

-Professor John Perry from the MRC Epidemiology Unit at the University of Cambridge, co-lead of the study, emphasized the broader implications of this research, particularly for infertility and reproductive disorders.
-He noted that “studying ovarian aging will not only lead to a better understanding of reproductive health but also enhance our knowledge of processes that regulate DNA damage and cancer risk.
+“Studying ovarian aging will not only lead to a better understanding of reproductive health but also enhance our knowledge of processes that regulate DNA damage and cancer risk,” said Professor John Perry from the University of cambridge/" title="Cambridge" data-wpil-keyword-link="linked">Cambridge.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.